Jerome-CM/Mediscreen/readme.md

 * Now, you can register as a doctor.
 You need a login step
 * After the login, you can create a new patient
 * The notes can put in the patient profile
-* With notes en patient information's, you can generate a report of risk for diabetes
+* With notes and patient information's, you can generate a report of risk for diabetes
 >  Note
 >  This project is an exercise of OpenClassRooms Java training